Propaganda Techniques

 Techniques and fallacies that exploit the human tendency to prefer simple solutions or “magical thinking” for complex issues, often omitting important details or nuances in the process.

-false dichotomy - giving the impression that there are only two opposing choices or options, while ignoring any middle ground exists between the two extremes.
+false dichotomy - giving the impression that only two opposing options exist while ignoring the possibility of any middle ground or nuanced alternatives.

 Transfer & Association